 In one case, they led to the resignation of U.S. Senator Al Franken, a Democrat from Minnesota.
 In another, they resulted in Doug Jones being the first Democrat the state of Alabama has sent to the U.S. Senate in 25 years.
 This cascade of revelations, following upon those about Harvey Weinstein, has been dubbed the “me too moment.”

 Initially, much of the attention paid to the “me too moment” or, as some would argue, “me to movement” was focused on relatively privileged actors in Hollywood, although they weren’t necessarily that privileged when the sexual transgressions occurred.
 But eventually someone pointed out that movie stars or would-be stars aren’t the only working women who deal with sexual harassment and assault.
-Those working in restaurants, hotels, and other low wage industries do so on a daily basis.
+Those working in restaurants, hotels, and other low wage industries do so on a daily basis, and whilst some can find a sexual harassment attorney, it can be difficult on their income to do so.

 In fact, I’ve heard it said that women in low wage industries suffer the most.
 That’s because they can’t challenge those men they work with who engage in sexually inappropriate behaviors.
 Such challenges might result in these women losing their jobs.
 While listening to a discussion about the “me too movement” on the British Broadcasting Service (BBC), I heard a guest say that the way to empower women on the job is to pay them higher wages.
 Now I support paying women higher wages, but that might not be the best way to empower them to challenge sexually abusive men they work with.
 In fact, paying women more, although helpful in other respects, might make it harder for them to challenge such men.